 Fr.
 Tom Series Book Two

 What can a black teen from the gang-controlled South End projects of Boston and a seventy-year-old curmudgeonly Italian man, who has given up on life, have in common?
 Jamiel Russell and Gus Busbi live in the same house but they’ve never met.
 They both would have just assumed it stayed that way, but life often has more in store for us than we plan for.
-This timely novel is the second story in the neighborhood of St. Francis Parish and shows the power of relationships, love, and forgiveness.
+This award-winning Catholic novel is the second story in the neighborhood of St. Francis Parish and shows the power of relationships, love, and forgiveness.

 FINALIST in the 2021 IAN Book Awards for Christian/Religious Fiction!

 WINNER – 2023 ICBA Young Adult Christian Fiction